jgruberf5/equinix_metal_terraform_volterra_ce_cluster/README.md

 ![Equinix Metal Deployment](./assets/equinix-metal-deployment.jpg)

 Each of the Equinix VLANs will have private (RFC1918) IPv4 address spaces configured via terraform variables.
 The external interface VLAN is managed by distributed IPAM services running on each Equinux Metal instance.
-The internal interface VLAN is managed by Volterra Network Interface configuration with the CEs supplying DHCPv4 addresses to the VLAN.
+The internal interface VLAN is managed by Volterra Network Interface configuration with the CEs optionally supplying DHCPv4 addresses by setting the `volterra_internal_dhcp_hosts` (the number of DHCP leases to support) to a value greater than one (1).

 ![Equinix Metal IPv4 Subnets Deployment](./assets/equinix-metal-deployment-subnets.jpg)